c0dedbear/mindful-track-public/privacy.md

 icon: 🔒
 ---

-<div class="version">version 1.0</div>
+<div class="version">version 1.1</div>

 <div class="intro-section">

-Mindful Track is a meditation and mindfulness app, and we believe that a meditation app should provide a good mindfulness practice experience which also includes peace of mind when it comes to data responsibility.
+Mindful Space is a meditation and mindfulness app, and we believe that a meditation app should provide a good mindfulness practice experience which also includes peace of mind when it comes to data responsibility.

 This Privacy Policy explains what information we collect and why.
 It applies to the iOS, iPadOS, watchOS and apps.